More on setwise climbability properties

-$\mathrm{II}$ wins the game if she was able to make legal moves in all rounds. \end{dfn} \begin{dfn} $\mathbb{P}$ is said to be {\it $**$-operationally closed\/} ({\it resp.} {\it $**$-tactically closed\/}) if there exists a $*$-operation ({\it resp.} a $*$-tactic) $\sigma$ such that $\rmii$ wins any play of $G^{**}(\mathbb{P})$ as long as she plays by $\sigma$ (that is, she has a legal move even in the $\omega_1$-th round). \end{dfn} It is clear that every $**$-tactically closed poset is $**$-operationally closed, and since $G^{**}(\mathbb{P})$ is a harder game for $\rmi$ than $G^*(\mathbb{P})$, every $*$-operationally ({\it resp.} $*$-tactically) closed poset is $**$-operationally ({\it resp.} $**$-tactically) closed.
+Player $\rmii$ wins the game if she was able to make legal moves in all rounds, again being responsible for keeping $A_\alpha\in\mathbb{P}^*$ in limit rounds. \end{dfn} \begin{dfn} $\mathbb{P}$ is said to be {\it $**$-operationally closed\/} ({\it resp.} {\it $**$-tactically closed\/}) if there exists a $*$-operation ({\it resp.} a $*$-tactic) $\sigma$ such that Player $\rmii$ wins any play of $G^{**}(\mathbb{P})$ as long as she plays by $\sigma$ (that is, she has a legal move even in the $\omega_1$-th round). \end{dfn} It is clear that every $**$-tactically closed poset is $**$-operationally closed, and since $G^{**}(\mathbb{P})$ is a harder game for Player $\rmi$ than $G^*(\mathbb{P})$, every $*$-operationally ({\it resp.} $*$-tactically) closed poset is $**$-operationally ({\it resp.} $**$-tactically) closed.

 We define natural posets respectively adding an $\mathrm{SCL^-_e}$-system and an $\mathrm{SCL_e}$-pair.

 \begin{dfn} \begin{enumerate}[(1)] \item A poset $\mathbb{P}_{\mathrm{SCL^-_e}}$ is defined as follows.